mdbrown/rmda/README.md

 install_github("mdbrown/DecisionCurve")
 ```

-click [here](http://rpubs.com/mdbrown/DecisionCurveTutorial) for a quick tutorial to get you started.
+click [here](http://mdbrown.github.io/DecisionCurve/) for a tutorial to get you started.